Eudonet SaaS General Terms and Conditions of Use

 This interest will run from the day following the payment due date until the day that payment is made.

-Furthermore, in the event of late payment by the Client, a lump sum of forty British pounds excluding taxes ($40) for recovery costs will be payable, ipso jure, by the Client.
+Furthermore, in the event of late payment by the Client, a lump sum of forty canadian dollars excluding taxes ($40) for recovery costs will be payable, ipso jure, by the Client.
 Additional compensation will be sought by EUDONET, in the event that the recovery costs actually incurred are higher than the amount of the aforementioned lump sum.

 The license fee and all other payment amounts herein are indicated excluding TPS and TVQ, customs duties, withholding taxes, or any other applicable taxes, which are at the Client’s expense.
 If any withholding tax, customs duties, or import taxes apply, the Client shall pay these taxes to the appropriate tax authorities and shall voluntarily provide EUDONET with proof thereof.